PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Parallelizable Multi-Subset Based Sparse Subspace Clustering

-As the problem setting, our final goal is to find the self-expressive coefficient vector $\boldsymbol{c}_{i}$, which satisfies the subspace-preserving representation in Eq. (\ref{equ:equ1}).
+As a problem definition, our final goal is to find the self-expressive coefficient vector $\boldsymbol{c}_{i}$, which satisfies the subspace-preserving representation in Eq. (\ref{equ:equ1}).
 That is, the self-expressive residual can be obtained by solving the following optimization problem,

 where $\|\cdot\|_{0}$ is the $\ell_{0}$ pseudo-norm that returns the number of nonzero entries in the vector.
-This optimization problem in Eq. (\ref{equ:equ2}) has been shown in \cite{davenport2010analysis, tropp2004greed} to recover provably subspace-preserving solutions by Orthogonal Matching Pursuit (OMP) algorithm \cite{pati1993orthogonal}. $s$ is a tuning parameter for the OMP algorithm, which controls the sparsity of the solution by selecting up to $s$ entries in the coefficient vector $\boldsymbol{c}_{i}$.
-Although the OMP algorithm is computationally efficient and is guaranteed to give the subspace-preserving solutions under mild conditions, it is unable to produce a subspace-preserving solution with a number of nonzero entries that would exceed the dimension of the subspace \cite{you2016scalable}.
-This leads to poor clustering performance because of too sparse affinity between data points, especially when the density of data points lying on the subspace is low.
+This optimization problem has been shown~\cite{davenport2010analysis, tropp2004greed} to recover provably subspace-preserving solutions using the orthogonal matching pursuit (OMP) algorithm~\cite{pati1993orthogonal}. $s$ is a tuning parameter for the OMP algorithm, which controls the sparsity of the solution by selecting up to $s$ entries in the coefficient vector $\boldsymbol{c}_{i}$.
+Although the OMP algorithm is computationally efficient and is guaranteed to give subspace-preserving solutions under mild conditions, it is unable to produce a subspace-preserving solution with a number of nonzero entries exceeding the dimensionality of the subspace~\cite{you2016scalable}.
+This leads to poor clustering performance with too sparse affinity between data points, especially when the density of data points lying on the subspace is low.

-We propose a novel subspace clustering algorithm with parallelizable multi-subset based self-expressive model, as illustrated in Fig. \ref{fig:fig1}.
-In Sec \ref{sec:sec3_1}, we introduce our proposed self-expressive model that extends the model in Eq. (\ref{equ:equ2}) with multiple subsets via sampling technique.
-In Sec \ref{sec:sec3_2}, we then explain the solution of our self-expressive model by the OMP algorithm.
-Eventually, we summarize the proposed subspace clustering algorithm in Algorithm \ref{alg:alg4}.
+We propose a novel subspace clustering algorithm with a parallelizable multi-subset based self-expressive model, as illustrated in Fig.~\ref{fig:fig1}.
+Sec.~\ref{sec:sec3_1} introduces our proposed self-expressive model that extends the model in Eq. (\ref{equ:equ2}) to multiple subsets via a sampling technique.
+Sec.~\ref{sec:sec3_2} then explains the solution of our self-expressive model by the OMP algorithm.
+Finally, we summarize the proposed subspace clustering algorithm in Algorithm~\ref{alg:alg4}.